- Understanding your customer acquisition cost (CAC) gives you an idea of how much you need to earn from each customer to have a profitable business.

 The above calculation is the most basic way to calculate customer acquisition cost, and it’s usually effective enough for businesses that are just starting out.
 If you’re struggling with marketing in particular, this calculation will give you a good idea if your marketing is on the right track.

-But there are other costs that go into your day-to-day operations that influence your true customer acquisition cost and determine your overall profitability, such as Cost of Goods Sold (COGS).
+There are other costs that go into your day-to-day operations that influence your true customer acquisition cost and determine your overall profitability, such as Cost of Goods Sold (COGS).

-- Average order value (AOV).
-Average order value tracks the average dollar amount spent each time a customer places an order on your website or in your store.
+Average order value (AOV) tracks the average dollar amount spent each time a customer places an order on your website or in your store.
 To calculate your company’s average order value, simply divide total revenue by the number of orders.

 Why do you need to know all this?
 Because your customer acquisition cost on its own isn’t enough information.
 You calculate it in order to understand how profitable your business is.
 In order to do that, you need to factor in your AOV and gross margin.